Welcome to The Mentor Ring

 The MEC Health Fair, Wednesday 29th October 2025

-The Minority Ethnic Communities (MEC) Health Fair will take place on Wednesday 29th October 2025, from 10am – 3pm at Fitzalan High School, Leckwith Road, Cardiff, CF11 8AP.
+The Minority Ethnic Communities (MEC) Health Fair took place on Wednesday, 29th October 2025, from 10 a.m. to 3 p.m. at Fitzalan High School, Leckwith Road, Cardiff, CF11 8AP.

-We are excited to invite enthusiastic and community-minded individuals to join us as volunteers at the upcoming Minority Ethnic Communities (MEC) Health Fair.
+We were delighted to welcome enthusiastic and community-minded individuals who joined us as volunteers for the Minority Ethnic Communities (MEC) Health Fair.

 Donate Now